boazsade/async/README.md

 list of operations, then the exectution of these is done only when the resutls are required

+To build this:
-To build this you need to add -fcoroutines-ts
+you need to add "-fcoroutines-ts std=c++20 -stdlib=libc++" on clang and "-fcoroutines -std=c++2a" on gcc
-Please note that as of c++17 this is not supported as part of the language, but it is supported on clag 5 and above (using the above compilation flag
+Please note that as of c++17 this is not supported as part of the language.
+You must use c++ compile that support this (such as g++ 10).
+The is because the interfaces for coroutines is changing and I no longer trying to backward support it.
+If you are running at http://godbolt.org/ please select gcc 10 or clag 10 (this still do not support standard coroutines).
+In the clang case you should not add -fcoroutines
 ```c++
 #include <iostream>
 //#include "async/algorithm.hpp"